vincentiusvin/protohackers/README.md

 ./deploy.sh 0_echo/0_echo.go
 ```

-This will compile and scp the executable to your server.
+This will compile and scp the executable to your (my) server.
 You can run it there.

 ```bash
 ./0_echo